yokodev/chocolatin/README.md

 When you start with WebPack, you need to :

-- Install a lot of package (loaders, plugins, ...).
+- Install a lot of package (loaders, plugins, transpiler, ...).
 - Make WebPack configuration with messy deep object in different environment (dev, prod, testing, ...).
 - Setup external tools configuration (linter, .babelrc file, ...).

-Chocolatin help developers to leverage friction & time-lost with WebPack configuration.
-Focus on project instead of build system.
+Chocolatin help developers to leverage friction & time-lost with WebPack configuration : focus on project instead of build system.

-We use more functional way to describe your app, with low object configuration.
+We use more functional way to describe your app, with little object configuration.

 # How to install